The C-SHIFT algorithm for normalizing covariances

 Consider a situation where the gene expression data is subjected to multiplicative noise (aka bias).
-Specifically, let $X_n^{(i)}$ be the true gene expression, where subscript index $n$ stands for the $n$-th gene in the network and the superscript index $i$ stands for the $i$-th measurement.
-The observed gene expression, denoted by $\widetilde{X}_n^{(i)}$, is different from $X_n^{(i)}$ due to all gene expressions in the $i$-th measurement being distorted by i.i.d. multiplicative noise variable $W^{(i)}$, i.e.,
+Let $M$ be the number of genes and $N$ be the number of measurements.
+Next, we let $X_n^{(i)}$ denote the true gene expression, where subscript index $n$ stands for the $n$-th gene in the network and the superscript index $i$ stands for the $i$-th measurement.
+The observed gene expression, denoted by $\widetilde{X}_n^{(i)}$, is different from $X_n^{(i)}$ due to all gene expressions in the $i$-th measurement being distorted by a multiplicative noise $W^{(i)}$, i.e.,

+where random variables $X_n^{(i)}$ are independent of the variable $W^{(i)}$.
+Additionally random variables $W^{(i)}$ ($i=1,\hdots,N$) are assumed to be independent and identically distributed (i.i.d.).
 Here, both the observed and the true gene expressions are positive, i.e., $X_n^{(i)}>0$ and $W^{(i)}>0$.
-The random variables $X_n^{(i)}$ are independent of the variable $W^{(i)}$.

 In biology, the multiplicative noise $W^{(i)}$ is referred to as the bias.
 The bias is prompted by random events causing an error in the measurement of the total amount of RNA.
-Such random events are often related to different levels of tissue preservation in different sample that leads to variability of RNA degradation.
+Such random events are often related to different levels of tissue preservation in different samples that leads to variability of RNA degradation.
 Consequently, this leads to an RNA detection problem.
 Additionally, there are other technical reasons for an error in the measurement of the total amount of RNA in a given sample that may lead to a bias in \eqref{eqn:multNoise}.
 All other noise (e.g. misreading parts of RNA) goes into the variable $X_n^{(i)}$.

 The multiplicative noise in \eqref{eqn:multNoise} implies the corresponding additive noise (bias) in the logarithimic gene expression data:

 where we let $\widetilde{Y}_n^{(i)}:=\log\widetilde{X}_n^{(i)}$, $~Y_n^{(i)}:=\log X_n^{(i)}$, and $~V^{(i)}:=\log W^{(i)}$.